input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2022-08-19.md

 ### BASHO (SCALING)

 This week, the **Hydra** team continued working on code updates following the reference script implementation.
 They also made progress in getting ‘dynamically configurable peers’ in the system.
 The team extended the network layer with a `modifyPeer` function, which allows the addition or removal of network peers dynamically, effectively restarting all network connections.
-Finally, they worked on adding some meta-information to each page of the user manual to keep translations up-to-date.
+Finally, they worked on adding some meta-information to each page of the user manual to keep the translation up-to-date.

 ![](https://ucarecdn.com/666622d8-3f65-4613-931e-d38c557f0771/)